 We are exposed to risk from decline in foreign currency for both the Euro and the Mexico Peso versus the US dollar.
-Most recently there has been a sharp decline in the Euro versus the US Dollar which has impacted our financial results.
+Most recently there has been a sharp decline in the Euro versus the U.S. Dollar which has impacted our financial results.

-As we have previously discussed in our annual report on Form 10-K filed with the SEC on July 14, 2021, we face a substantial Mexico tax liability, intercompany debt, unpaid technical assistance charges and accrued interest.
+As we have previously discussed in our annual report on Form 10-K filed with the SEC on July 14, 2022, we face a substantial Mexico tax liability, intercompany debt, unpaid technical assistance charges and accrued interest.
 These amounts are not due until 2027.
 At this time, management believes there are sufficient assets on the balance sheet to more than cover any tax obligation without interrupting the Company's operations or business.
 We have engaged tax professionals to review all options to limit our exposure to these amounts and to proceed in a manner that is most advantageous to the Company.

-As the pandemic continues to impact economies worldwide, we are closely watching inflation, increased volatility within financial markets, shipping costs, supply chain issues and labor costs.
-At this time, the overall impact of these issues has been minimal.
-The potential impact to our business operations, customer demand and supply chain due to increased shipping costs may ultimately impact sales.
+The effects of the recent pandemic continue to impact economies worldwide, and we are closely watching inflation, increased volatility within financial markets, shipping costs, supply chain issues and labor costs.
+Any impact to our business operations, customer demand and supply chain due to increased shipping costs may ultimately impact sales.
 We continue to evaluate our end-to-end supply chain and assess opportunities to refine the impact on sales.
 Currently, most of our customers pay for shipping expenses, including increased shipping costs, if any.
 We have not yet faced labor shortages however it is possible we may have difficulties retaining and finding qualified employees in a tight labor market in the future.
 Furthermore, overall inflation tendencies may put pressure on our product pricing and/or costs.